Finistry

 CIS already deducted£9,600

-Without claiming expenses, his refund would be just £206.
+Since April 2024, self-employed people with profits above the Small Profits Threshold (£6,845 in 2025/26) get their Class 2 NI credit automatically — no payment needed.
+Without claiming expenses, Tom's refund would be just £388.
 Expenses — led by Gas Safe, ACS, and van costs — save Tom £2,340.
-You can claim back your CIS deductions through your Self Assessment return.
+You can claim back your CIS deductions through your Self Assessment return, and HMRC typically processes refunds within the CIS refund timeline of 2–8 weeks from filing.

 Record Keeping Tips